AlexWatson1212/embracing-authenticity/_posts/2025-05-31-i-am-not-here-to-be-understood-by-everyone.md

 layout: post
 title: "I Am Not Here to Be Understood by Everyone"
 date: 2025-05-31
-description: "Some people just won’t get me—and that doesn’t mean I’m wrong."
+description: "Some people just won’t get me — and that doesn’t mean I’m wrong."
+excerpt: "I used to explain myself to feel accepted.
+Now I understand that being misunderstood by some is a sign I’m finally being true to myself."
 thumbnail: /images/posts/understood-by-everyone.jpg
+tags: [Authenticity, Boundaries, Self-Worth, Belonging]
 ---

 There was a time I spent too much energy explaining myself.